 But my issue today is that if a new insight is so big that it changes everything we were ever taught, would we be prepared to change everything?
 I mean, everything from the stories we tell our children, to how we view specific characters?
 The correct answer, of course, is that we MUST make such changes if we realise that we have misunderstood (or even misrepresented) the Bible.
 God’s Word must stand supreme over all.

 There is such an issue… and it relates to one of the greatest of all Bible stories.
 And we have it all wrong.
+You probably won’t hear this at church this week, but you should.

 Continue reading How can we change ingrained mistakes in our Bible reading?